-Could an optimal corporate safety culture applied across cultures?
-I believe it to be possible, but not without challenges.
-Implementing or changing corporate culture is not easy at all.
+Geo culture is a term for cultural aspects rooted in local geographical location.
+Could an optimal corporate safety culture applied across geo cultures?
+I believe that it could, but that does not imply that implementing or changing corporate culture is easy.

 Indeed it is extremely difficult.
 Regretfully, many safety professionals do not take this into enough consideration.
 I make this comment on the basis of many emails and conversations in the last few years.

 Safety culture is not ‘off the shelf’